ctrites1/idsp-game-2024/user-testing/test-feedback.md

 - Macbook view is broken
 - Rules/Tutorial
 - Power font on cards is confusing
-- when opponent made his move, notify the player
+- When opponent made his move, notify player
+- Change cursor in drap and drop

+**Suggestions**

+- explain rules before demo to get better feedback